Deb Goldberg

-Deborah Beth Goldberg (born May 11, 1954) is an American politician and lawyer.
+Deborah Beth Goldberg (born May 11, 1954) is an American politician, businesswoman, lawyer, and member of the Rabinovitz family.
 She is the Treasurer of Massachusetts, serving since January 2015.
 She was a member of the Board of Selectmen for the town of Brookline, Massachusetts from 1998 to 2004, serving the last two terms as chair.
 Goldberg was a candidate in the 2006 Massachusetts Democratic primary election for lieutenant governor.
 In 2018, Goldberg was re-elected as State Treasurer.

 Early life and education

 Goldberg was raised in Brookline and graduated from Boston University (B.A., '75), Boston College Law School (J.D., '83), and Harvard Business School (M.B.A., '85).

 Goldberg's family immigrated to Massachusetts and opened a grocery store in Boston's North End in 1892.
 The family opened additional stores and their business grew into what eventually became Stop & Shop, the largest supermarket chain in New England.
 Goldberg helped run this family business when she was younger and attributes some of her stance on advocating for local issues to her upbringing with a family-run market.
 She relates to her constituents with rhetoric such as "I say my family is your family" in her speeches.
 Though she received an MBA, she states “my real MBA came from working in the business.”